 For those huts with hut property insurance via Howden (the insurance brokers) there is a requirement that a hut is not left unoccupied for more than 30 days and a requirement that the property is inspected internally and externally every 30-days.

-The insurers, Hiscox, have now extended this period to 90 days during the current lockdown period.
+The insurers, Hiscox, extended the period to 90 days early in lockdown and have now extended this period to 180 days (i.e. up to 16/09/2020).
 This is for all BMC and Mountaineering Scotland club huts wherever they are located in the UK.

 If your hut is not insured via Howden then you will need to check with your own insurance provider.